jameshanlon/jameshanlon.github.io/content/python-processor.md

-Prominent examples include: [PyPy][pypy], an alternative implementation that includes a just-in-time (JIT) compiler to dynamically optimise common code paths; and [Cython][cython] and [Nuitka][nuitka] that translate Python to C for static compilationi.
+Prominent examples include: [PyPy][pypy], an alternative implementation that includes a just-in-time (JIT) compiler to dynamically optimise common code paths; and [Cython][cython] and [Nuitka][nuitka] that translate Python to C for static compilation.

 The work in *Quantitative Overhead Analysis for Python* [1] provides a detailed analysis of overheads in CPython.
-The different types of ovherhead are described in the following table, which is taken from the paper.
+The different types of overhead are described in the following table, which is taken from the paper.

 <table class="table table-sm table-striped">